jrichard8/simple-deck-of-card-game/README.md

 When you create a game, A complete deck is create and associate to the game.
 The creator user is also associated to the game.

-* To cover requirement of sorting suit or card left by suit I use SpringJPA on SQL database.
 * I generate the database model with JDLStudio [https://start.jhipster.tech/jdl-studio/](https://start.jhipster.tech/jdl-studio/), have a look on file `basic-poker-game.jdl` at the project root level

 ## Technical Stack
 ### Technology stack on the client side